Riley Greene Player Props: Tigers vs. Angels

 - The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels have a 4.48 team ERA that ranks 21st across all MLB pitching staffs.
+- The Angels have the 20th-ranked team ERA across all league pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.